syaning/slim/_posts/2018-02-09-vfaes-tf-implementation.md

 In today's post, I briefly go over my [tensorflow implementation](https://github.com/vafajardo/research/blob/master/autoencoders/vfae.py) of a VFAE that I use to find a latent representation of the MNIST handwritten digits dataset.
-I should note that in my example, I don't have any "actual" nuisance/sensitive variables in mind;
+I should note that in my example, I don't have any actual nuisance/sensitive variables in mind;
 moreover, that I am simply training on this dataset to determine if indeed the decoder $$p_\theta(x|z_1,s)$$ is able to produce recognizable images given a randomly sampled $$z_1$$ and true values of the sensitive variables $$s$$.